microsoft/vscode-docs/blogs/2024/06/24/extensions-are-all-you-need.md

 ---
 Order: 88
-TOCTitle: Extensions are all you need
+TOCTitle: Copilot extensions are all you need
-PageTitle: Extensions are all you need
+PageTitle: GitHub Copilot Extensions are all you need
 MetaDescription: Learn how to extend GitHub Copilot by using the Chat and Language Model APIs in your Visual Studio Code extension.
 Get inspired by early adopters and their extensions.
 Date: 2024-06-24
 Author: Isidor Nikolic
 ---

-# Extensions are all you need
+# GitHub Copilot Extensions are all you need

 June 24, 2024 by Isidor Nikolic, [@isidorn](https://x.com/isidorn)